 Step 3: Evaluate Current Standards and Compliance

 Compare your current workflows with industry standards and best practices.
-Identify areas for improvement and corrective action to bring operations in line with expectations, ensuring compliance while improving overall productivity.
+Identify areas for improvement and corrective action to bring operations in line with expectations.
+This alignment ensures compliance while improving overall productivity.

 Step 4: Plan for Improvement